cornerstonejs/dicomParser/README.md

 * @neandrake for help with getting Node.js support
 * @ggerade for implementing support for floats/doubles with VM > 1
-* @bryan-cool for bug fix related to parsing implicit little endian files
+* @bryan-cool for bug fix related to parsing implicit little endian files and big endian support
 * @snagytx, @doncharkowsky - for bug fix related to reading encapsulated frames

 Why another Javascript DICOM parsing library?